Paraguay Residency Scams: How to Avoid Fraud

 Common questions answered

-Last updated: January 2026.
+Last updated: April 2026.
 Scam tactics evolve.
-Always verify current market rates and provider legitimacy.
+Always verify provider legitimacy through official channels before engaging services.